JaydipBarvaliya/Disease-Predection-System/README.md

   <p> The whole project will be deployed on Heroku Cloud.

- <p> Here is the link where you can access the project live : "PENDING : DEPLOYED SERVER LINK" <p>
+ <p> Here is the link where you can access the project live : "https://disease-pred-sys-by-jaydip.herokuapp.com/" <p>

  <hr>